-This morning we travel to Chawton, to a modest redbrick house which was Jane Austen's home from 1809-17.
+Then we travel to Chawton, to a modest redbrick house which was Jane Austen's home from 1809-17.
 Here she re-worked and wrote her six masterpieces.
 We will see her bedroom and the famous squeaking door that reminded her to hide her manuscripts from prying eyes.
+We also view "The Art of Writing", a special exhibition to celebrate the 250th anniversary of Jane Austen.